uGOsnow

 Garmisch-Partenkirchen skiing with a view of the valley

-After a couple of days of drinking world-class German beer and tucking into hearty, soulful food, you jump on a fast train to reach Germany’s largest ski resort within a couple of hours to enjoy a weekend of skiing and escape some of the high-prices of the neighbouring alpine countries.
+Fly into Munich, enjoy a day or two of world-class German beer and hearty, soulful food, then jump on a fast train to reach Germany’s largest ski resort within a couple of hours.
+Or simply drop in to enjoy a weekend of skiing and escape some of the high-prices of the neighbouring Alpine countries.

 Ski holidays incl. lift pass